Quantcast

 Cultural Clashes May Exist

-Be prepared for a potential culture shift if it's contrary from where you're coming from.
+Be prepared for a potential culture shift if it's contrary to where you're coming from.
 "I found that people talk about race more openly in California than in New York City.
 People are also much kinder, so it was a shift where if I didn't talk to someone, it came off as rude.
 But being from New York City, it's what I'm used to."

 If you have a pet, make sure you know how they will get to your destination.
 "Some airports have specifications on pets and don't allow certain breeds to fly. "